-After three consecutive Pro Bowl appearances, the Seahawks re-upped with Wilson once again, this time making him the highest-paid quarterback in NFL history, at least until Patrick Mahomes signed his $503 million deal with the Chiefs.
+After three consecutive Pro Bowl appearances, the Seahawks re-upped with Wilson once again in the 2019 offseason, this time making him the highest-paid quarterback in NFL history, at least until Patrick Mahomes signed his $503 million deal with the Chiefs.

 The new contract has Wilson locked down at a cost of $140 million across four seasons, with a $65 million signing bonus and $107 in guaranteed money.
 The $65 million signing bonus was also a record, besting the $57.5 million given to Aaron Rodgers when he signed his new deal with the Green Bay Packers.

 The Super Bowl champion is the fifth-highest paid player in the league behind Mahomes, Buffalo Bills QB Josh Allen, Dallas Cowboys QB Dak Prescott and Houston Texans QB Deshaun Watson.